basharArif/sql-learning-path/nosql/1-cap-theorem-and-tradeoffs.md

 # CAP Theorem and Database Trade-offs

+**Level:** Intermediate
+**Time Estimate:** 30 minutes
+**Prerequisites:** Basic understanding of databases and distributed systems.

-## Introduction
+## TL;DR

-The CAP theorem is a fundamental concept in distributed systems that explains the trade-offs between consistency, availability, and partition tolerance.
-Understanding CAP is crucial for choosing the right database for your application.
+The CAP theorem explains fundamental trade-offs in distributed systems between consistency, availability, and partition tolerance.
+It helps you choose the right database for your application's needs.

+## Learning Objectives
+By the end of this lesson, you'll be able to:
+- Understand the three properties of the CAP theorem
+- Explain the trade-offs between CA, AP, and CP systems
+- Choose appropriate databases based on CAP requirements
+- Apply CAP theorem concepts to real-world scenarios

+## Motivation & Real-World Scenario
+When building a global e-commerce platform, you need to decide whether to prioritize immediate consistency (all users see the same inventory) or high availability (the site stays up even during network issues).
+The CAP theorem guides these critical architectural decisions.

-## The CAP Theorem
+## Theory: The CAP Theorem

+### What is the CAP Theorem?
-**CAP Theorem**: In a distributed system, you can only guarantee **two out of three** properties simultaneously:
+The CAP theorem, proposed by Eric Brewer in 2000, states that in a distributed system, you can only guarantee **two out of three** properties simultaneously:

 - **Consistency (C)**: Every read receives the most recent write or an error
 - **Availability (A)**: Every request receives a response (not guaranteed to be the most recent)